Mjz86/String/rope_paper.md

 *   `h` is the height of the tree.
 This represents the number of levels from the root to a leaf.
 Since it's a balanced (a,b)-tree, h is O(log\_a(m)).
 *   `m` is the number of slices in the rope.
 This is *not* the same as the number of characters.
 The design prioritizes keeping 'm' much smaller than 'n'.
 *   `n` is the number of characters in the rope.
-*   `Δh` is the change in height after an operation like concatenation or insertion.
-It's generally a small constant due to (a,b)-tree rebalancing.
 *   `k` is the iteration length/number of chunks iterated over.

 Given the string constraints, the height `h` is typically bounded by a small constant (e.g., 50), and in practice, `h` is often less than 4.
 Therefore, O(h) ≈ O(1).